Graduate School Requirements

 Initial Advisor/Chair of Supervisory Committee

 Graduate School requirements regarding composition and appointment of doctoral supervisory committees will apply.
 Students will be matched with a particular advisor based upon the student’s major interest upon admittance.
 The advisor serves as the student’s primary mentor until the supervisor committee is established.
 The student, in consultation with the chair of their supervisory committee, will determine appropriate faculty members for the supervisory committee.
-Approval of committee structure and completion of concentration requirements will be made by the Director of the Rehabilitation Science Program in consultation with the RSD Steering Committee.
+Approval of committee structure and completion of requirements will be made by the Director of the Rehabilitation Science Program in consultation with the RSD Steering Committee.

 The student’s supervisory committee will be comprised of at least four faculty members, including the student’s advisor who serves as chair.
 At least one member from the other disciplines within the PhD program, and at least one member from outside the PhD program, must be included on the committee.
 The timelines for establishing the committee will be in accordance with Graduate School guidelines of two semesters for full time students.